S, I and R definitions

 *Exposure is a function of how the mode of administration, dose, dosing interval, infusion time, as well as distribution and excretion of the antimicrobial agent will influence the infecting organism at the site of infection.

-To help understand, implement and use the new S, I and R definitions and the use of ATUs in the clinical laboratory, EUCAST has publsihed the following:
+To help understand and use the new S, I and R definitions and the ATUs in the clinical laboratory, EUCAST has publsihed the following:

 Terminology